syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 {% endhighlight %}
 {% endtabs %}

-You can map those properties of `Meeting` class with our [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) control by using [AppointmentMapping](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentMapping.html) and also map `CustomReminder` properties with `SchedulerReminder` by using `ReminderMapping`.
+You can map those properties of the `Meeting` class with the [SfScheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) control by using the [AppointmentMapping](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentMapping.html) and map `CustomReminder` properties with `SchedulerReminder` by using the `ReminderMapping.`

 {% tabs %}
 {% highlight xaml %}